XipingSun/XipingSun.github.io/_pages/about.md

 Hi!
 I’m **Xiping Sun**, an M.S.E.
 Robotics student in the **GRASP Lab at the University of Pennsylvania**.
 I am currently advised by Prof. Nadia.
 My research interest lies in touch sensing and human and robot interaction.

 I graduated from University of Illinois at Urbana Champaign (UIUC) with a Bachelor of Science in Computer Sciencein May 2025.
-I was coadvised by Prof. Wenzhen Yuan and Prof. Craig Shultz, working at Robotouch Lab and Interactive Display Lab.
+I was coadvised by [Prof. Wenzhen Yuan](https://siebelschool.illinois.edu/about/people/faculty/yuanwz){:target="_blank" rel="noopener"} and Prof. Craig Shultz, working at Robotouch Lab and Interactive Display Lab.

 ---